jacksund/simmate/tutorials/05_Search_the_database.md

 # This line MUST be ran before any tables can be loaded
 from simmate.shortcuts import setup  # this connects to our database

-# This gives the results_table we were using in the previous section
+# This gives the result_table we were using in the previous section
 from simmate.database.local_calculations.relaxation import MITRelaxation

 # This loads the table where we store all of the JARVIS data.